 The transition to JobNet has been very successful.
 When JobNet went live at the end of January in 2017, 3100 existing jobs were converted to the new system.
-Since then, 1450 new jobs have been added, proving a smooth and productive tool.
+Since then, 7,109 new jobs have been added, proving a smooth and productive tool.
 JobNet's expanded access for MDOT business partners is demonstrated by the number of users.
 There were 217 users in MPINS, mostly MDOT staff, who had ability to create or modify jobs.
-Today, there are 831 users, including local and federal personnel, with ability to create or modify jobs in the JobNet application, nearly quadruple the previous number.
+Today, there are nearly 1,000 users, including local and federal personnel, with ability to create or modify jobs in the JobNet application, plus many others with read-only access.
 System scalability ensures there is no practical limit.

 Users were involved throughout the development process, resulting in exceptional system usability.
 This also minimized the amount of training required and led to a high degree of user satisfaction and engagement.
-A post-implementation survey showed 87% overall satisfaction and included positive comments like the following:
+A post-implementation survey showed 87% overall satisfaction and included positive comments.